-Proton Therapy vs. IMRT for Low or Intermediate Risk Prostate Cancer
+Proton Beam or Intensity-Modulated Radiation Therapy in Treating Patients with Low or Low-Intermediate Risk Prostate Cancer

 Basic Trial Information

 |Phase III||Biomarker/Laboratory analysis, Supportive care, Treatment||Active||18 and over||11-497|

 This randomized phase III trial studies intensity-modulated radiation therapy (IMRT) or proton beam therapy (proton beam radiation therapy) (PBT) in treating patients with prostate cancer.
 Radiation therapy uses high energy x-rays to kill tumor cells and shrink tumors.
 It is not yet known whether IMRT or PBT is more effective in treating patients with prostate cancer.